vzijden/functional-coding-dojo/readme.md

 ## Lets build a matchmaker!

 We have a pool of players all looking to play a balanced, 6 player, free-for-all deathmatch.

+### Project setup
+The source files for you to edit can be found in the MatchMaking dir.

+The main code is in [MatchMaker.hs](MatchMaker/MatchMaker.hs).
+[Players.hs](MatchMaker/Players.hs) contains the Player and Game data types and a example list of players to test the application with.
+For the matchmaking process, [ElectHosts.hs](MatchMaker/ElectHosts.hs] and [BalancingGames.hs](MatchMaker/BalancingGames.hs] is used.
+For the implementation of the stories below, you should edit these two files.

 ### Story 1 - Electing Hosts